VideoNeuMat: Neural Material Extraction from Generative Video Models: Introduction

 First, we finetune a recent video model, Wan 2.1 14B \cite{wan2025}, to generate text- or image-conditioned videos of material samples under a specific light and camera trajectory.
 In a sense, we turn the video model into a "virtual gonioreflectometer".
 The finetuning is based on videos rendered using synthetic data from MatSynth \cite{vecchio2023matsynth}, with full displacement and multi-bounce path tracing.
 This teaches the video model the desired light/camera trajectory and the geometry of the sample, while preserving much of its material knowledge and realism.
 Therefore, we are able to generate videos of materials with appearances that go well beyond MatSynth in realism and diversity.

 Second, we reconstruct a material in a neural representation previously used by \citet{neumip} and \citet{gnm}, consisting of a parallax module and main module, each defined by a feature texture, combined with a small neural network (MLP).
 The key challenge is that the videos generated in the first step are very small slices of the 6D reflectance space that neural materials model.
 While direct optimization of feature textures and MLPs to match the training views does give usable results in some cases, we also introduce a more robust and much faster reconstruction approach based on the idea of \emph{large reconstruction models} (LRMs) \cite{Hong2023LRMLR}.
 We finetune the transformer layers of a smaller video model, Wan 2.1 1.3B, to map 17-frame material videos into the feature textures of the corresponding material (with universal MLPs) in a single forward inference.
 The training uses a rendering loss under new view and lighting conditions, not known by the LRM, thus forcing it to produce neural materials that look plausible under a range of cameras and lights.
-In summary, our contributions are as follows: \begin{itemize} \item Teaching a large generative video model to become a "virtual gonioreflectometer", producing videos of material samples under a fixed light/camera trajectory, while preserving much of its prior knowledge about material realism. \item Reconstructing neural materials from the above videos, usable on new shapes in new scenes, thus solving the challenge of disentangling the generative model's material knowledge from shape and lighting. \item Introducing the first large reconstruction model (LRM) for producing neural materials (and materials in general) from sparse views, and also the first LRM finetuned from a video backbone, achieving significantly higher robustness and performance than direct optimization. \end{itemize} Our two-stage pipeline generates high-quality neural materials from text prompts, with realism and diversity far exceeding the small synthetic data used to train the method, thus breaking through the available data barrier (see \autoref{fig:teaser}).
-Our models are based on open-source data and backbones, and will be publicly released.
+In summary, our contributions are as follows: \begin{itemize} \item Teaching a large generative video model to become a "virtual gonioreflectometer", producing videos of material samples under a fixed light/camera trajectory, while preserving much of its prior knowledge about material realism. \item Reconstructing neural materials from the above videos, usable on new shapes in new scenes, thus solving the challenge of disentangling the generative model's material knowledge from shape and lighting. \item Introducing the first large reconstruction model (LRM) for producing neural materials (and materials in general) from sparse views, and also the first LRM finetuned from a video backbone, achieving significantly higher robustness and performance than direct optimization. \end{itemize}

+Our two-stage pipeline generates high-quality neural materials from text prompts, with realism and diversity far exceeding the small synthetic data used to train the method, thus breaking through the available data barrier (see \autoref{fig:teaser}).